 BOPIS – Spicy Filipino dish or eCommerce business strategy?
 YES!

-In a prior blog post I pointed out the fact that in today’s world of online commerce customers expect both convenience and choice when it comes to paying for the items they buy online.
+In a prior blog post entitled Your eCommerce store customers want this!, I pointed out the fact that in today’s world of online commerce customers expect both convenience and choice when it comes to paying for the items they buy online.
 But what about convenience and choices in other aspects of the online purchase?
 When actually receiving those online purchased items, not so long ago a consumer had two choices – buy online and have them delivered OR go to a store to buy them and take them home from the store.
 For what is sometimes termed a pure online retailer, the choices for their consumers remain the same, buy online and get it delivered.
 But for those merchants who have an eCommerce website and physical store location(s), their consumers often have another option called BOPIS, also sometimes shown as BOPUS or click-and-collect.
 This hybrid shopping and delivery choice can present a real competitive advantage over the pure online retail experience.

 BOPIS.
 WHAT IS THAT?